DEVOTIONALS

 ACTION:

-“Well done!” when you step into eternity?
+when I step into eternity?

 it is convenient for you and fits into your personal schedule?
-Do

-by the Lord, and not you?
+by the Lord, and not by me?

 When Jesus taught us how to pray, He included the phrase,

 “Thy will be done on earth as it is in Heaven”.
-Chances are

 When Jesus prayed,